zuri-training/TeamEmu/README.md

 ## Project Description

-A content management system (CMS) is a piece of software which provides website authoring,collaboration and administration tools that help users with little knowledge of programming languages to create and manage website content.
+A content management system (CMS) is a piece of software which provides website authoring,collaboration and administration tools that help users with little knowledge of programming languages to create and manage website content....
 <br/>

 This project aims to help users spin up a basic website,manage content,create, edit and publish sites.